TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionKey/Index.rst

 .. tip::
    It is far easier to settle for the right extension key from the beginning.
-Changing it later involves a cascade of name changes to tables, modules, configuration files etc. Think carefully.
+Changing it later involves a cascade of name changes to tables, modules, configuration files, etc. Think carefully.

 .. _extension-license: